jimbopls/df8-pc4-suryo/README.md

 ### transforming raw data from bigq dataset to remove null values and order by pickup_datetime

-### dimension tables and data dictionary were pulled from https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf
+### dimension tables and data dictionary were pulled from https://www.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf and saved as .csv seeds

 ### data quality tests done are unique value testing, not null value testing, and some accepted values for dimension tables